-We have some advice if you choose to boat your way around the world, and most of our tips involve cruising or ferries.
+We have some advice if you choose to boat your way around the world, and most of our trips involve cruising or ferrying.

-You could, of course, charter a yacht or sail your own; but if that’s the case for you then you probably don’t need to be reading ViaTravelers!
+You could, of course, charter a yacht or sail your own; but if that’s the case for you, then you probably don’t need to read ViaTravelers!
 Let’s see below some of the top ways to sail around the world.

 1. Royal Caribbean’s Ultimate World Cruise

-Royal Caribbean is probably a name you’ve heard before even if you’re not a cruiser.
-But you probably haven’t heard of their Ultimate World Cruise, because it’s something totally new that is taking reservations at the moment.
+Royal Caribbean is probably a name you’ve heard before, even if you’re not a cruiser.
+But you probably haven’t heard of their Ultimate World Cruise because it’s something new that is taking reservations now.

-The Ultimate World Cruise will take place on the Serenade of the Seas and set sail on December 10, 2023, from Miami.
+The Ultimate World Cruise will take place on the Serenade of the Seas and set sail from Miami on December 10, 2023.

 Possibly the world’s longest cruise, the entire voyage will take 274 nights to completely circle the globe and return to Florida.
-It will visit all seven continents (Antarctica included!), more than 150 destinations in 65 countries, and 11 great wonders of the world.
+It will visit all seven continents (Antarctica included!), more than 150 destinations in 65 countries, and 11 great world wonders.